Green Peanuts and Dried Peanuts

 Understanding Raw Peanuts

 Only raw peanuts can be boiled.
 Roasted peanuts cannot be boiled.
-Green p-nuts are only available during harvest season because their high moisture content makes them unsuitable for long term storage.
+Green peanuts are only available during harvest season because their high moisture content makes them unsuitable for long term storage.

-Unless you grew your peanuts, or were specifically told that you are buying green peanuts, then the odds are that your raw peanuts are dried.
+Unless you were told that you are buying green peanuts, then the odds are that your raw peanuts are dried.
+This is regional.
+Green peanuts are not common beyond their growing regions, because of spoilage.

-Dried peanuts are more common, in more places, during all seasons, because they can be stored for several months.
-Seasonally, green p-nuts can be purchased at Indian, and Asian markets, farmers markets, and online retailers.
+Dried peanuts are more common in more places, during all seasons, because they can be stored for several months.
+Seasonally, green peanuts can be purchased at Indian markets, and Asian markets, farmers markets, and online sellers.
 Dried raw peanuts can be purchased year round from many grocery stores, markets, and online stores.

 Dried peanuts can be safely stored for many months because they have been carefully dried to 10% moisture content.
 Dried peanuts are the cheapest, and the most available option for boiling peanuts for those of us that are at a distance from peanut farms.

 Boiling peanuts is simple.
-You only need raw peanuts, water, salt, a cooking vessel, and time.
-Wash the peanuts to remove dirt, or debris.
+You only need raw peanuts, water, salt, a cooking vessel, heat, and time.
+Wash the peanuts to remove debris.
 While washing them remove empty shells, and any bad peanuts.
 Wash them 3 times changing the water between washes.

 Raw peanuts can be boiled in a pot, a pressure cooker, or a slow cooker.